-A generalist VCT with an existing track record from income-generating and other investments - and a special offer for early applications.
+A generalist VCT with an existing track record from income-generating and other investments.

 Your capital is at risk and you may not get back the full amount you invested.
 VCT investments are long term and high risk.
 Tax reliefs are subject to change and depend on personal circumstances.
 Past performance is not a reliable indicator of future performance.
 Please read full details of the risks here.

 What do I need to know before investing?

 Your investment will be used to fund early-stage, potentially fast-growing venture capital and small company opportunities with attractive valuations.

 You can also benefit from any income and growth derived from the investments in the existing portfolio companies.
 Some of these are yield-generating or asset-backed investments that are deemed to be less risky but no longer qualify for new VCT investment due to changes in legislation.

 We conduct thorough research to really get to know our companies and develop strong business relationships.
 Downing ONE VCT already has a diverse portfolio of approximately 90 carefully selected companies across a range of sectors (as at 31 July 2019).
 Examples are healthcare and life sciences, leisure, software & services and alternative energy.
 For additional diversification, Downing ONE also invests in small quoted companies.

 All these businesses are usually in the early stages of their development but will have a solid business plan or have shown potential in their chosen market.
 In all cases we look for talented management teams, a defined market and a clear strategy for profitable growth.